vipertooth/Notes/digitalocean/redirector.md

 ### Proxychains

-Proxychains is a tool that will allow you to easily pass commands threw a proxy.
-The config file for porxychains is located at `/etc/proxychains.conf`.
+Proxychains is a tool that will allow you to easily pass commands through a proxy.
+The config file for proxychains is located at `/etc/proxychains.conf`.
 In the config file you just need to set the type of proxy, the ip of the proxy and the port of the proxy.
 The syntax for using proxychains is
 ```